Deutsche Bank Center: Lower stories

 The base of the building contains a steel superstructure with the Shops at Columbus Circle, Jazz at Lincoln Center, broadcast studios, and originally AOL Time Warner's headquarters.
 The towers' concrete superstructures rest above the base.
 Structurally, the building's base also includes the steel-framed lower sections of both towers.
 The steel frame extends 315 ft high below the north tower and 349 ft high below the south tower.
 The steel superstructure allowed the architects to use several column arrangements to accommodate the differing needs of each tenant, and it allowed the architects to create large, column-free spaces for hotel ballrooms, broadcast studios, and offices.
 Twenty-four entrances were originally provided at the base.
 To avoid interfering with the entrances and other open spaces, the building uses diagonal steel columns; concrete columns with stepped notches; and columns hanging from trusses.

-Deutsche Bank Center's foundation is surrounded by a concrete cofferdam measuring 33 ft deep and 630 ft across.
+The property's foundation is surrounded by a concrete cofferdam measuring 33 ft deep and 630 ft across.
 The building plans were technically an "alteration" to the New York Coliseum, since the building incorporates the Coliseum's underground parking garage.
 The parking garage, originally leased to the Central Parking Corporation, has 504 spots.
 The garage spans three stories and has sensors to monitor how many vehicles are parked in the garage.
 The garage also has a valet parking service.
 At ground level, the lobby for the south tower's residences is on 58th Street while the north tower's hotel and condominium lobby is on 59th Street.
-In addition, t here are office lobbies on both 58th and 59th Streets; that on 58th Street originally served the Time Warner lobby.
+In addition, there are office lobbies on both 58th and 59th Streets; that on 58th Street originally served the Time Warner lobby.

 Mall

 Deutsche Bank Center has a four-story retail mall, the Shops at Columbus Circle, which opened in 2004 along with the rest of the complex.
 Designed by Elkus Manfredi Architects, it was known during planning as the Palladium.
 The mall's ground-floor tenants include designer shops and restaurants.
 Among the first retail tenants in the mall were a Whole Foods Market, as well as an Equinox gym, both in the basement.
-The third and fourth stories contain the Restaurant Collection, with restaurants such as Masa, Per Se, and Porter House New York.
+The third and fourth stories contain the Restaurant Collection, with two Michelin 3-star restaurants as of 2023 (Masa and Per Se), as well as other eateries such as Porter House New York and Bad Roman.

 The mall is designed to follow the curve of Columbus Circle, measuring 450 ft long.
 It contains an atrium 150 ft high, leading west from Columbus Circle.
 This atrium, known as the "Great Room", is about 85 ft wide and 120 ft long with 10000 ft2.
 A passageway, extending north and south from the atrium, covers 11000 ft2.